 Veronza Bowers Jr. is a former Black Panther Party member framed for the murder of a U.S. Park Ranger.
-He is being illegally held past his 30 year sentence, making him one of the longest-held political prisoners in U.S. history.
+He is being unjustly and arguably illegally held past his 30-year mandatory release date, making him one of the longest-held political prisoners in U.S. history.

-Veronza was convicted in the murder of a U.S. Park Ranger on the word of two government informers, both of whom received reduced sentences for other crimes by the Federal prosecutor’s office.
+Veronza was convicted in the murder of a U.S. Park Ranger on the word of two government informants, both of whom received reduced sentences for other crimes by the Federal prosecutor’s office.

 There were no eye-witnesses and no evidence independent of these informants to link him to the crime.
 At his trial, Veronza offered alibi testimony which was not credited by the jury.
 Nor was testimony of two relatives of the informants who insisted that they were lying.
 The informants had all charges against them in this case dropped and one was given $10,000 by the government according to the prosecutor’s post-sentencing report.
 Veronza has consistently proclaimed his innocence of the crime he never committed, even at the expense of having his appeals for parole denied, for which an admission of guilt and contrition is virtually required, he insists on maintaining his innocence.

 Despite letters of support from prominent attorneys, former high-ranking representatives of regional commissions, prison officials and a member of the U.S. Congress, Veronza has continually been denied release due to intervention by the U.S. Parole Commission.
 A recent decision by the regional federal parole commission to grant his release was overturned by the National Commission.
-With the truth coming out daily about the high incidence of inmates who have been falsely convicted and imprisoned, exonerations of Death Row prisoners (156 to date), police and prosecutorial malfeasance and other failures of the criminal justice system, Veronza’s case deserves careful review.
+With the truth coming out daily about the high incidence of people who have been falsely convicted and imprisoned, exonerations of Death Row prisoners, police and prosecutorial malfeasance and other failures of the criminal justice system, Veronza’s case deserves careful review.

 Life in Prison